 Several national and European projects have already started to collect relevant scenarios for verification and validation and store them in databases.
 Database structures and related methodologies have been defined and implemented on the national level.
 A sharing framework for aggregated test data and a common data format for EU wide application have also been developed, amongst others by the L3Pilot project.
 There is, however, no EU wide database of relevant scenarios nor an agreed database structure.
-Scenario descriptions also need to be harmonised.
-Moreover, there is the awareness that not all future critical scenarios are already known nor possible scenarios induced by automation, and processes and tools for their continuous collection need to be established.
+The Hi-Drive project is contributing to the further harmonisation of scenario descriptions and, building on the results of L3Pilot, collecting additional data under different traffic, weather and visibility conditions.
+Validation and verification scenarios can be derived from that data in order to extend ODDs.
+Still, there is the awareness that not all future critical scenarios are already known nor possible scenarios induced by automation, and processes and tools for their continuous collection need to be established.